asvitha2000/No-sign-on-video-conference-website/README.md

 A simple no sign on conference website.
-Share link with your buddies and boom you are good to go. upto 400mb files can be shared.
+Share unique code generated with your friends, associates and boom you are good to go. upto 400mb files can be shared.
 # No sign-on video conference website <br>
 List of packages